Meta is updating its health marketing policies for 2025.

 X (formerly Twitter)

 The platform once called Twitter has experienced some advertiser flight lately, but it’s still a major player in social media marketing.
-Now called X, it has a larger healthcare policy section that covers restrictions unique to different countries around the world.
-Their policy is actually a list of exceptions: “Unless listed below, the promotion of health and pharmaceutical products and services is prohibited,” X’s site states.
+Now called X, it has a large healthcare policy section that covers restrictions unique to different countries around the world.
+Its primary policy is actually a list of exceptions: “Unless listed below, the promotion of health and pharmaceutical products and services is prohibited,” X’s site states.

 For health advertisers in the United States, some pertinent X Business policies allow: